F. Edward Hébert: Early life and education

 Hébert was born in New Orleans to Felix Joseph Hébert, a streetcar conductor, and the former Lea Naquin, a teacher.
 As a boy he loved sports, but after a shooting accident left him blind in his left eye at the age of nine, he could not play.
 However, at Jesuit High School he compensated by becoming manager of all the athletic teams.
 He reported on prep-school sports for The Times-Picayune, becoming the paper's assistant sports editor before he was out of high school, and at Tulane University he was the first sports editor of the Hullabaloo.
-At Tulane he was a member of Delta Sigma Phi and the Young Men's Business Club of New Orleans.